cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to a Montgomery curve ({{BBJLP08}}, Theorem 3.2).
-This equivalence yields an efficient way of hashing to a twisted Edwards curve: first, hash to the equivalent Montgomery curve, then transform the result into a point on the twisted Edwards curve via a birational map.
+This equivalence yields an efficient way of hashing to a twisted Edwards curve: first, hash to the equivalent Montgomery curve, then transform the result into a point on the twisted Edwards curve via a rational map.
-This method of hashing to a twisted Edwards curve thus requires identifying a corresponding Montgomery curve and birational map.
+This method of hashing to a twisted Edwards curve thus requires identifying a corresponding Montgomery curve and rational map.
 We describe how to identify such a curve and map immediately below.

-### Birational maps from Montgomery to Twisted Edwards curves {#birational-map}
+### Rational maps from Montgomery to Twisted Edwards curves {#rational-map}

-There are two ways to identify the correct Montgomery curve and birational map for use when hashing to a given twisted Edwards curve.
+There are two ways to identify the correct Montgomery curve and rational map for use when hashing to a given twisted Edwards curve.

-When hashing to a standardized twisted Edwards curve for which a corresponding Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.
+When hashing to a standardized twisted Edwards curve for which a corresponding Montgomery form and rational map are also standardized, the standard Montgomery form and rational map MUST be used to ensure compatibility with existing software.
 Two such standardized curves are the edwards25519 and edwards448 curves, which correspond to the Montgomery curves curve25519 and curve448, respectively.
 For both of these curves, {{RFC7748}} lists both the Montgomery and twisted Edwards forms and gives the corresponding rational maps.

-The birational map for edwards25519 ({{RFC7748}}, Section 4.1)
+The rational map for edwards25519 ({{RFC7748}}, Section 4.1)
 uses the constant sqrt\_neg\_486664 = sqrt(-486664) mod 2^255 - 19.
 To ensure compatibility, this constant MUST be chosen such that sgn0(sqrt\_neg\_486664) == 1.
-Analogous ambiguities in other standardized birational maps MUST be resolved in the same way: for any constant k whose sign is ambiguous, k MUST be chosen such that sgn0(k) == 1.
+Analogous ambiguities in other standardized rational maps MUST be resolved in the same way: for any constant k whose sign is ambiguous, k MUST be chosen such that sgn0(k) == 1.

 The 4-isogeny map from curve448 to edwards448 ({{RFC7748}}, Section 4.2)
 is unambiguous with respect to sign.

-When defining new twisted Edwards curves, a Montgomery equivalent and birational map SHOULD be specified, and the sign of the birational map SHOULD be stated unambiguously.
+When defining new twisted Edwards curves, a Montgomery equivalent and rational map SHOULD be specified, and the sign of the rational map SHOULD be stated unambiguously.

-When hashing to a twisted Edwards curve that does not have a standardized Montgomery form or birational map, the following procedure MUST be used to derive them.
+When hashing to a twisted Edwards curve that does not have a standardized Montgomery form or rational map, the following procedure MUST be used to derive them.
 For a twisted Edwards curve given by a * x^2 + y^2 = 1 + d * x^2 * y^2,
 first compute A and B, the parameters of the equivalent Montgomery curve